Collection of your personal information

 When personal information is no longer required for carrying out our functions or activities, all reasonable steps are taken to destroy or ensure that the information is de-identified.
 This will apply unless we are required, under Australian law, to retain the personal information for a specified period of time.

-Diabetes Qualified regularly contacts members, non-members and supporters on our database through letters and email providing updates on our services.
+Diabetes Qualified regularly contacts members, non-members and subscibers on our database through letters and email providing updates on our services.

 You can choose to ‘opt-out’ of receiving direct marketing.
-Direct marketing communications include surveys, research opportunities, fundraising campaigns and support group information.
+Direct marketing communications include surveys, research opportunities, and general information.

 You can choose to ‘opt out’ of receiving direct marketing communications at any time by selecting ‘unsubscribe’ on email communications sent by us, or by one of the following ways: